 The backups already in the vault are not be impacted.
 They are automatically deleted by the Recovery Service when their retention period expires.

-Removing long-term retention backups from the Azure Recovery Services vault
+Removing long-term backup retention backups from the Azure Recovery Services vault

-To remove long-term retention backups from the vault, see Delete long-term retention backups
+To remove long-term backup retention backups from the vault, see Delete long-term backup retention backups

 Q: Can I manually delete specific backups in the vault?

-A: Not at this point in time, the vault automatically cleans up backups when the retention period has expired.
+A: Not currently.
+The vault automatically cleans up backups when the retention period has expired.

 Q: Can I register my server to store Backups to more than one vault?